ThomasToka/MarlinFirmware/README.md

 Many testers gave feedback so i could make this firmware as good as possible.
 With the next release the nameing cheme will change:
 Like firmware-XXXXXX-YYYY-E3S1Pro-abl5x5-LA-F1.bin or firmware-XXXXXXX-YYYY-E3S1Plus-ubl10x10-LA-F4.bin

-XXXXXX will represeent the build day.
+XXXXXX will represent the build day.

 YYYYYY will represent the build time.

-  abl5x5 bilinear bed leveling with 5x5 square mesh ubl5x5 ubl with 5x5 mesh
+abl5x5 bilinear bed leveling with 5x5 square mesh

+ubl5x5 ubl with 5x5 mesh

 ubl7x7 ubl with 7x7 mesh

 ubl10x10 ubl with 10x10 mesh

 All versions will support laser functionality!